varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

 *******************************

 \-repeat INT
- repeat the commands INT in order
+ repeats the commands INT in order
 \-wait
  waits for commands to complete
 \-start
- start the client, and continue without waiting for completion
+ starts the client, and continue without waiting for completion
 \-run
  equivalent to -start then -wait